quatrix/beatboxer/README.md

 Currently `beatboxer` supports an optional persistency to disk with `rocksdb`, this is enabled with `--use-rocksdb` but there's a significant performance penalty compared with the default in-memory store.

+*NOTE:* Notifications haven't been implemented for persistent storage yet!.

 # Monitoring

 Each node exports a prometheus endpoint `/metrics` with HTTP times and messages latency between the nodes.